NBISweden/workshop-python/README.md

 * Writing functions and best-practice ways of making them usable
 * Reading from and writing to files
 * Code packaging and Python libraries
-* How to work with biological data using BioPython
+* How to work with biological data using external libraries.

 # Learning Objectives